thewisestworm/thewisestworm.github.io/projects/Bionics/flex-sensor-glove.md

     <!-- Single Section Text -->
     <p class="intro-text" style="text-align: left; max-width: 900px; margin: 0 auto 50px auto;">
       I built this flex sensor glove back in late 2020 when I first started experimenting with prosthetic hands and fingers.
 I needed a way to control my hand prosthesis designs using an actual human hand, so I put this together to serve as a physical interface.
 Along the way, I had to dive into how different components worked, figure out proper soldering, and troubleshoot a sensor that didn't end up working out of the box.
-Putting this glove together was actually my entry point into writing Arduino code and working with circuit boards for the first time.
+Putting this glove together was my entry point into writing Arduino code and working with breadboards.
     </p>

     <!-- Image Display for the Section -->